rfuchs256/Samsung-Program-Assignment-/CodeBook.md

 ##**Output File##

 The output file is called tidy_data_set.txt and has four variables (Activity, Name, Mean, STD).
 The Activity and Name variables are character and the Mean and STD variables are intereger.
+The Mean and STD variables extracted from the "X_test.txt" and the X_train.txt datasets.
+The Activity variable is taken from the "Activity_labels.txt" file.
+The activity number is in the "y_test.txt" and "y_train.txt" datasets.
+The numbers are converted to the namesand then combined into each arw dataset.
+The Name variable is provided from the "Column.csv" dataset.

 ##**Program Flow and Tasks to Clean Data**